Skip to main content

 Service and Learning

 The Center for Service and Learning develops and organizes service learning and volunteer opportunities for students and faculty.
 WVU is one of only 75 schools recognized by the Carnegie Foundation for the Advancement of Teaching for Community Engagement (recognized since 2010).
+In 2023, WVU students recorded 94,617 hours of service, for a value of over $2.5 million.

 Scholarships and Aid